syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-paragraphs.md

 {% endhighlight %}

-## Modifying text
+## Modify text

 You can modify a text by accessing the existing paragraphs in a presentation.
-The following code example demonstrates modifying the content in a paragraph.
+The following code example demonstrates how to modify the content in a paragraph.

 {% highlight c# %}
 [C#]